mparsley1/eo-docs/README.md

 ## The EO Processing Packages

-This section outlines the Python code that has been developed to process the EO data.
+This section give an overview of the Python code that has been developed to process the EO data.

 ### The top-level packages